gatsbyjs/gatsby/docs/blog/2017-10-05-portfolio-site-gatsby-wordpress/index.md

 excerpt: "Recreating my WordPress portfolio site using GatsbyJS, React and the WordPress REST API"
 ---

-_This article was originally published on [my portfoilo site](http://dfjames.com/blog/site-generating-with-the-great-gatsbyjs) on October 1, 2017._
+_This article was originally published on [my portfolio site](http://dfjames.com/blog/site-generating-with-the-great-gatsbyjs) on October 1, 2017._

 # Site generating with the great GatsbyJS